-Mission and Vision:
+Mission and Vision

+The District 11 Gifted Magnet Program understands and fosters the unique academic and emotional needs of gifted students.
 Students will learn to problem solve, develop creative products, display intellectual curiosity, and analyze and evaluate ideas.
 We will provide rigorous, engaging, interdisciplinary and thematic instruction, social and emotional education specific to the needs of gifted students, and opportunities for community responsibility and involvement.

 West Middle School Website - http://west.d11.org

 Advanced Proficiency by Design - a quarter or semester class for GT middle school students to meet every day with intellectual peers and develop academic and social skills.
 Schools offering this class include Russell, Sabin, and Holmes Middle Schools.
 Teachers use a curriculum that is fast paced and complex for GT learners.